 You can gain the skills and knowledge needed for an animal career from home.
 And where practical training is incorporated in the course, this can also be taken place at a time that suits you.

-This enables you to work towards a new career without having to leave your current job.
-Or find alternative arrangements for childcare.
-A modern approach that allows more people to go back into education to reach their career goals.
+This enables you to work towards a new career in jobs to do with animals without having to leave your current job, or find alternative arrangements for childcare.
+This is a modern approach that allows more people to go back into education to reach their career goals.

 If you have a passion for animals and want a career without degree level study, we can help.